Putin says Russia will station tactical nukes in Belarus

 Putin noted that Russia helped modernize Belarusian military aircraft last year to make them capable of carrying nuclear warheads.
 He said 10 such planes were ready to go.
 He said nuclear weapons also could be launched by the Iskander short-range missiles that Russia provided to Belarus last year.

-Belarusian opposition leader Sviatlana Tsikhanouskaya, who is living in exile, said the agreement to transfer the tactical nuclear weapons to Belarus “underlines the threat to regional security” from Lukashenko's regime.
+Belarusian opposition leader Sviatlana Tsikhanouskaya, who is living in exile, said the agreement to transfer the tactical nuclear weapons to Belarus “underlines the threat to regional security” from Lukashenko's government.

 “Europe won’t be safe until Belarus dictator is removed & brought before tribunal to face justice for crimes against our country & Ukraine," Tsikhanouskaya wrote in English on Twitter.